 Everywhere I am these days I am seeing everyone freaking out because their Google PageSpeed Insights scores are way too low.
 While we do obsess over website page speed, we do not obsess over our Google Pagespeed Insight scores and we are going to show you why you should not either!

-The obsession for the perfect 100 in Google Page Speed is giving website owners false hope that you will get some kind of rank boost and that your page speed will be faster.
+The obsession for the perfect 100 in Google Page Speed is giving website owners false hope that you will get some kind of rank boost and that your actual page speed will be faster.

 This is not necessarily the case.

-Your PageSpeed Insights score does not really matter!
+Your PageSpeed Insights score does not really matter as much as you think.

 I puppy promise that this is true – and puppies never lie right?